Degree Programs and Majors

 - Each degree program shall include at least one program major but may have multiple majors.
 Individual majors are not listed in the State University System Academic Degree Program Inventory.

 - A single degree program may contain many majors leading to different “degrees”.
-For example if a degree program has been approved by the BOT for a BS in Tree Surgery, a BA degree in Tree Surgery Art could be offered under the same program by creating a new major if it shares common core courses with the BS.
-The major would need to be approved by the Provost, but not by the BOT.
+For example if a degree program has been approved by the BOT for a BS in Tree Surgery, a BS degree in Tree Surgery Art could be offered under the same program by creating a new major.
+The major would need to be approved via the Academic Approval System (https://approval.ufl.edu/), but not by the BOT.